Human-Centered Design Definition

 The 5E Framework, Conifer Research

-Created by ID alum Ben Jacobson of Conifer Research, the 5E Framework defines a typology for the stages in an experience that a participant moves through.
+Created by Ben Jacobson of Conifer Research, the 5E Framework defines a typology for the stages in an experience that a participant moves through.
 5E stands for: Entice, Enter, Engage, Exit, and Extend.
+Conifer describes it as grounded in social-science theory and has used it in journey programs for more than 20 years.

-The 5E framework is especially popular in industry due in part to its straightforward application and memorable alliteration.
+The 5E Framework is especially popular in industry for its straightforward application and memorable structure.
+It is particularly useful for mapping end-to-end product, service, environment, or ecosystem experiences—identifying gaps, bright spots, and opportunity areas.
 For a full description and application guidance, see Conifer Research’s documentation of the 5E Framework.

 Experience Design and the 5E Framework